kennethreitz/maya/README.rst

 Arrow, for example, is a fantastic library, but isn't what I wanted in a datetime library.
 In many ways, it's better than Maya for certian things, in some ways, in my opinion, it's not.

-I simply desire a sane API for datetimes that made sense to me for all the things I'd ever want to do.
-Arrow doesn't do all of those things.
-Maya does.
+I simply desire a sane API for datetimes that made sense to me for all the things I'd ever want to do—especially when dealing with timezone algebra.
+Arrow doesn't do all of the things I need (but it does a lot more!).
+Maya does do exactly what I need.

 I think these projects compliment each-other, personally.
 Maya is great for parsing websites, for example.
 Arrow supports floors and ceilings and spans of dates, which Maya does not at all.